Server Schema

 Optional Fields

-port(number): SSH port (default: 22)identity_file(string): Path to SSH private key file for authenticationforward_agent(boolean): Enable SSH agent forwarding (default: false)
+port(number): SSH port (default: 22)identity_file(string): Path to SSH private key file for authenticationkind(string): Optional server classification for extensions and project-specific behaviorauth(object): Optional SSH authentication/session policyforward_agent(boolean): Enable SSH agent forwarding (default: false)

 Example